haobaodk/openshift-workshops/dc-metro-map/README.md

 * If you are using this as part of a Red Hat workshop, follow the provided instructions instead

 ## Notes
-This lab code requires access to api.mapbox.com in order to run.
+This lab code requires access to api.mapbox.com in order to run..

 ## License
 Under the terms of the [MIT][4].